How the Right Team Will Set You FreeJan 26, 2024

 To balance family responsibilities.

-To personally maintain athletic levels of strength and bodyfat, at almost 50 years of age.
+To personally maintain athletic levels of strength and bodyfat, even though I'm north of 50 years of age.

 "Oh it's so easy for you, Coach Joe."